just posted by our hosts, Rivertown Film Society. Really captures one of the great nights in local arts history....

-I've also written a book with Kerry, now in print and e-book editions: Journeys With Beethoven: Following the Ninth, published by Sinclair Books.
-It's just $3.99 for the e-book and $10.99 for print.
+Also surging: the tie-in book that I wrote with director Kerry Candaele, now updated in print and e-book editions: Journeys With Beethoven: Following the Ninth, published by Sinclair Books.
+It's just $3.99 for the e-book and $9.99 for print.

-Just got a rave from the Village Voice.
-"A majestic sonic travelogue... that rarest of films: a documentary as ineffable and transformative in its reach as it sets out to be."Another good review at Film Journal.
-"Stirring documentary."
-Joan Walsh of Salon and MSNBC tweeted: "Saw 'Following the Ninth' last night at Lincoln Center, go!"
+Reviews of film include very positive review from New York Times: "Thrilling... all the film’s segments are smartly assembled and gracefully paced.
+Oh, and the score’s pretty good, too."
+From the Village Voice.
+"A majestic sonic travelogue... that rarest of films: a documentary as ineffable and transformative in its reach as it sets out to be."Another good review at Film Journal: "Stirring documentary."
 Hollywood Reporter: "Persuasive feel-good movie doc.... offers enough spirit-lifting moments to prove its thesis and leave viewers inspired!"

 The film follows the Ninth Symphony and its enormous cultural and political influence around the world.
 So we travel from Chile during the Pinochet years, to China's Tiananmen Square uprising, to Japan (for the annual mass singing of the "Ode to Joy") and to Germany with Leonard Bernstein for the fall of the Wall, plus Billy Bragg re-writing the "Ode to Joy"--and playing it for the Queen.